Scottapotamas/spe-marine-node/docs/waves.md

 # Wave Height Monitoring Pipeline

+These notes were internal thoughts/concepts during the project design phase, and have been kept for posterity.

+___

 Pressure sensor provides depth with `0.16 mBar` resolution when used in `8192` mode which would take ~16ms of ADC oversampling.

 The actual design sample rate doesn't need to be this fast, but we might get better results by taking a faster stream of data and performing filtering manually.

 ## Test Data

-I've not found any high-rate data for actual wave heights, only long-term observations.
+I've not found any high-rate data for actual wave heights, only long-term observations in papers/online weather websites.

 Testing the visualisations can likely be done with a series of superimposed signals: